 Canada Research Chair and Director of the Global Emergent Media (GEM) Lab

-Professor Neves' research centers on global emergent media, with a particular focus on television and digital media; Chinese/Asian screen cultures; postcolonial theory, cultural theory, and political theory; media anthropology; urbanism.
+Professor Neves' research centers on global and digital media, with a particular focus on video, TV, and digital culture; China, Asia and the Global South; cultural theory and political theory; media urbanism; digital ethnography; cultures of optimization

 He previously taught in the Department of Modern Culture & Media at Brown University, and was a Mellon Postdoctoral Fellow at the Jackman Humanities Institute, University of Toronto.

 global media, digital culture, cultural theory, political theory, China, Asia, video, television, piracy, urbanism

 - Smartness and cultures of optimization (big data and big pharma)

 - Global and digital Media

 *Contact me to discuss MA/PhD supervision on topics close to my own research